 Should I hire an attorney for my student?

 Please see the Role of the Advisor page for more information on attorneys in our process.
 We welcome their participation as an advisor.
 Please also review how our process is different from the criminal justice process.
 If your student has a corresponding criminal case for the same conduct we are investigating, your student should consider contacting Student Legal Services.
 An attorney from that office may be able to represent your student at no cost.
-Student Legal Services attorneys are not permitted to advisor your student in our cases.
+Student Legal Services attorneys are not permitted to advise your student in our cases.

 How will this case affect my student’s future?